Swoot1/ria2015/blog/2015-11-08-syncing-fork.markdown

 ##Word of caution
 We're many people working on the project which means there'll be a lot of pull request which results in the repo changing a lot.
 Remember to sync your fork before making a pull request.
 I forgot and it ended up in a merge conflict since people had made new pull requests between the time me forking the repo and me creating a pull request to the repo.

+---
+#### Comments

+[David](http://blog.krawaller.se/riaguild2015/#/member/krawaller): Wise words, so people, take note and heed!
+A note on merge conflicts; this will only happen if the original repo was updated since after you made your fork *and you've now update the same file*.
+If you've only updated something else then it doesn't matter if there's newer changes elsewhere in the upstreams repo, Git will take care of that.
+So if you only edit your own json-file, there will never be a merge conflict.
+Unless I've been in there censoring of course...